jonlpersson/ed-latimore/site/_posts/2021-09-30-how-to-get-closer-to-a-friend.md

 Say your friend is into pro wrestling.
 You don’t have to love pro wrestling to know why they love it.
 Taking an interest makes your friends feel validated and like they matter.

 In turn, they will want to provide the same for you.
-This is the law of reciprocity.<sup id="fnref:5" role="doc-noteref"><a class="footnote" rel="footnote" href="#fn:5">5</a></sup> Giving value makes others want to return that value.
+This is the law of reciprocity.<sup>[5](#fn:5){: .footnote rel="footnote"}</sup> Giving value makes others want to return that value.
 Or “you reap what you sow.”

 Be mindful, though, when this energy is not returned.
 That’s a key sign you’re in a one-sided relationship.